 Acting on the goal of either defending or challenging objectives, the five-on-five online co-op game is certainly no Call of Duty.
 Instead of running around swiftly across maps, dodging bullets and taking headshots, characters are given abilities and limited resources, such as wall reinforcements, barbed wire, traps, and explosives, to overthrow and denounce victory over the opposing team.

-Platforms available: PS4, Xbox One and PC
+Platforms available: PS4, Google Stadia, Xbox Series X, Xbox Series S, Xbox One, PS5 and PC

 Destiny 2 has reached the pinnacle of what Bungie set out to accomplish with its looter shooter and Witch Queen only emphasizes that.